* Losses Associated with Natural Disasters

 The entry is similar to warranties.
 The debit for the estimated amount is posted to the expense item ‘extraordinary items’ and the credit is posted to the accrued expenses account.
 As the money is paid out for the items listed in the spreadsheet, the accrued liability is debited and cash is credited.
 The key is to continuously update the spreadsheet.
 It is extremely helpful to delay the financial reports for the accounting period related to the event to ascertain the most accurate estimate of the costs for the event.
 There is some logic to this.
 Overestimate the costs and the following accounting periods will report greater profit.
 Why?

 In accounting it is almost a rule carved in stone to not restate financial reports once those reports are released.
 Readers of financial information end up with two sets of different dated reports for the same accounting period and do not know which one is accurate.
 Furthermore, they lose confidence and trust in the preparers of financial statements.
-So when an extraordinary event occurs, delaying the reporting of information is appropriate.
+When an extraordinary event occurs, delaying the reporting of information is appropriate.
 It is essential to estimate the event’s cost accurately.
 To illustrate let’s take the auto accident and report the financial results.

 One of the company’s employees was driving a company vehicle and t-boned a van occupied by a family of four.
 The impact sent one child to the hospital for lacerations and bruises.
 Fortunately, nobody else was injured.
 A toxic exam on the employee resulted in a high level of THC and the driver was cited for driving under the influence of a narcotic.
 The employee was fired.
 The accountant prepared a spreadsheet identifying 35 different line items of costs and spent numerous hours over 30 days calculating the probability and total cost to the company.
 The auto policy assumed a commanding role in controlling all costs.
 The underwriter informed management that lawsuits would be negligible as there was contributory negligence related to the van driver.